hocza/stackXYZ/README.md

 ### How did it work?

 You can find scripts in the scripts/bash folder.
 Those scripts were responsible for collecting the domains to the mongoDB.
 Basically the nodeJS app was for serving the website.

+### Scripts

+I had to adjust the [MDAC](https://github.com/hocza/mdac) almost for every domain, that's why you have multiple folders each representing a tld.

 ### Why nodeJS?